AustinAbro321/node_test/README.md

 # What is this application
 This is an example application made to show off automated building and testing using docker and kubernetes.
 # What does this application do
-If run from docker-compose:
+If run from docker-compose: <br/>
     Front end which gives a simple greeting and allows users to post greeting Backend which recieves and creates greeting from APIs, also /url returns a json.
     Entire build is automatically tested<br/>
-If run from kubernetes using github actions:
+If run from kubernetes using github actions:<br/>
-    Automated deployment on commit to main with github actions Pushes docker image of backend to dockerhub.
-Spins up K8s cluster using terraform and AWS Runs pods and load balancer on AWS.
+    Automated deployment on commit to main with github actions.
+    Pushes docker image of backend to dockerhub.
+Spins up K8s cluster using terraform and AWS.
+    Runs pods and load balancer on AWS.
-    Backend with /url which returns a json string
+    Backend has a get request of /url which returns a json string with the current time.

 # How to run locally with docker compose
 docker-compose --build up.
 Yes that's it :)